Hosting

 Hosting Environments

-When building a web application, we need two separate and identical hosting environments:
+When building a web application, the team needs two separate and identical hosting environments:

-- Staging: where we deploy the new features and improvements for testing.
+- Staging: where to deploy the new features and improvements for testing.
 The staging environment is not public.

 - Production: where all the tested and stable code lives.
 The production environment is open and accessible to the world.